 - 1 stick (1/2 cup) unsalted butter, softened

 - 3 tablespoons unsweetened applesauce

 - 1 cup unbleached all-purpose flour

 - ⅓ cup chopped pecans, toasted

-- Preheat the oven to 350°F. Line a baking sheet with parchment paper, and set aside.
+- Preheat the oven to 350°F. Line a baking sheet with parchment paper or a nonstick baking mat, and set aside.

-- Beat the butter, applesauce and sugar in a large bowl with an electric mixer at medium speed until creamy.
+- Cream the butter, applesauce and sugar in a large bowl with an electric mixer at medium speed until combined and smooth.

 - Pour the syrup into the mixture, and beat until incorporated.

 - In another large bowl, combine the flour, baking soda, and salt, then gradually beat this into the butter mixture.

 - On a low sweet, mix in the oats and chopped pecans until just mixed.